 The Indian Evidence Act decides what evidence can be used in Indian courts for both civil and criminal cases.
-But now the Bharatiya Sakshya Adhiniyam, 2023 (BSA) is a game-changer for India's legal system, replacing the old Indian Evidence Act of 1872 (IEA) with fresh, modern rules.
-It officially came into effect on 1 July 2024 after getting the nod from both the Lok Sabha and Rajya Sabha.
+But now the Bharatiya Sakshya Adhiniyam, 2023 (BSA) is a game-changer for India's criminal laws, replacing the old Indian Evidence Act of 1872 (IEA) with modern and new provisions.
+It officially came into effect on 1st July 2024 after getting the nod from both the Lok Sabha and Rajya Sabha.

-This new law aims to tackle today's legal challenges and keep up with technology, making court processes clearer and more efficient.
-In this blog, we will take a closer look at how the BSA differs from the old IEA, highlighting key changes and what they mean for India's legal community and its citizens.
-Let’s jump in!
+This new criminal law aims to tackle today's legal challenges and keep up with technology, making court processes clearer and more efficient.
+In this blog, we will take a closer look at how the BSA differs from the old IEA, highlighting key changes and issues related to it.
+Let's jump in!

 Major Highlights of BSA:

 1. Territorial Application and Definitions: Unlike the IEA's broad application across all of India, the BSA omits this provision, facilitating the admissibility of digital evidence originating outside India.
-Moreover, the BSA's expanded definition of "document" explicitly includes electronic and digital records, reflecting its recognition of modern data formats beyond traditional paper documents.
+Moreover, the New Evidence Act expanded definition of "document" explicitly includes electronic and digital records, reflecting its recognition of modern data formats beyond traditional paper documents.

 2. Evidence and Its Scope: The BSA broadens the definition of "evidence" to encompass statements made electronically and includes electronic and digital records as documentary evidence.
 This update ensures that the legal framework is adaptable to contemporary forms of communication and information storage.